Find Trade Colleges

 The states with the most job growth for Telecommunications Equipment Installer or Repairer are Utah, Nevada, and Rhode Island.
 Watch out if you plan on working in Kansas, Vermont, or Alabama.
 These states have the worst job growth for this type of profession.

-Salary for a Telecommunications Equipment Installer or Repairer
+Telecommunications Equipment Installer or Repairer Average Salary

-Telecommunications Equipment Installers and Repairers make between $32,440 and $82,860 a year.
+The typical yearly salary for Telecommunications Equipment Installers and Repairers is somewhere between $32,440 and $82,860.

 undefined